 Туре Proof Legal Marriage An official marriage license; Court or church records; Marital Status and Family Profile Document issued by the Navajo Nation; Tribal Family Census Card issued by the Bureau of Indian Affairs; Marriage license issued by the Navajo Office of Vital Records; or Phone contacts with an official Agency or Court.
-NOTE Social Security (SSA) or SSI benefit records cannot be used for proof of legal marriage.
-Common Law Marriage established outside Arizona A completed Customer Statement - Common Law Marriage (DE-119) form.
-Divorced Accept the person's statement unless it is questionable.
+NOTE Social Security (SSA) or SSI benefit records cannot be used for proof of legal marriage. • A completed Customer Statement - Common Law Marriage (DE-119) form.

+Accept the person's statement unless it is questionable.
 For example, when a customer previously claimed to be married but later claims to be divorced or widowed, ask for proof of the divorce or death.